 - Adverse weather considerations (pilot comfort, safety, aircraft performance, etc)

-Program Cost: $600 per person.
+Program Cost: TBD.
 Meals and parking are not included.

 Federal Aviation Regulations/Aircraft Information Manual will be provided.

 Unmanned aircraft systems utilized within the course focus on multirotors, and incorporate both “easy-to-fly” platforms as well as more challenging platforms with reduced capability autopilot systems.
 Participants will have the opportunity to try several different platforms in a variety of flight scenarios.